-- People in power (the oppressor), teach the student to internalise and accept their oppression
+- Education institutions often teach students to internalise and accept oppression

-- For education to liberate the oppressed, it requires an equal and critical dialogue between teacher and student.
+- It requires equal and critical dialogue between teacher and student to end oppression

 And the more the oppressors control the oppressed, the more they change them into apparently inanimate ‘things’.

-Another way the oppressor seeks to control is through “cultural invasion”.
+The oppressor also seeks to control is through a “cultural invasion”.
 Television screens, books, posters are dominated by the oppressor – the “ideal” wealthy white male and female.
 They are shown as superior, beautiful, educated etc. This feeds into your unconscious a belief that you are inferior.
 It is deliberately done for you to think this way.

 The oppressed live their lives through the lens that the oppressors have put on them, and take on their beliefs and behaviour.
-The oppressed stop thinking independently and unconsciously strengthen the oppressor’s power.
-The oppressors, ironically, become the models for us to live up to.
+The aim is for the oppressed stop thinking independently and unconsciously strengthen the oppressor’s power.
+The oppressors become the models for us to live up to.

 There is hope with our pal Freire.
-There is a different method of teaching, that can provide a source of liberation from the oppressor.
-It is when education is used to awaken the critical awareness within us.
-This happens when the teacher views the student as an equal, allowing the student to discuss ideas with them, and learn together.
+There is a different method of teaching, that can provide liberation from the oppressor.
+This happens when the teacher views the student as an equal, allowing the student to discuss ideas with them, to challenge them and learn together.
 This is the start of developing a critical mind and is key to our liberation.

 Monologues are replaced with dialogues.
-The student-teacher relationship works together to unveil the answers to problems that matter to the student.
 Questioning is encouraged.
-As we see things critically, we learn that we do not merely exist in the world but we act in it.
+We learn that we do not merely exist in the world but we act in it.
 This means we can change it.
-This ‘problem-posing’ model means ideas are not static stories, but problems to be solved.
 This nourishes our self- belief.
 We learn our value as masters of our own thinking.

 This method of teaching opens space for the oppressed to see the oppressor in their violent light.
-They can think strategically about how to act to change their world, for their freedom and humanity.
+They can think strategically about how to act to change their world – for their freedom and humanity.

 The power of reflection